redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

 Accessibility is a first-class concern.
 We want you to be able to build accessible websites without having to jump through hoops.
-While accessibility is a broad topic that we plan to keep iterating on, `v1.0` will bring you a solid foundation, addressing key concnerns, like route announcements and scroll.
+While accessibility is a broad topic that we plan to keep iterating on, `v1.0` will bring you a solid foundation, addressing key concerns, like route announcements and scroll.
 And the best part is: it's all baked-in.

-A common theme leading up to `v1.0` will be that we want to make sure what we have actually works, so if you're savy with a screen reader, testing the route announcer on multiple screen readers on multiple browsers would be invaluable feedback!
+A common theme leading up to `v1.0` will be that we want to make sure what we have actually works, so if you're savvy with a screen reader, testing the route announcer on multiple screen readers on multiple browsers would be invaluable feedback!

 [Accessibility • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/5)